edx/jenkins-job-dsl/README-Hacking.md

     FATAL: failed to find the Python installation to use from its name: System-CPython-3.5 (was it deleted?)

-You need to set the python installations.
+You need to set the python installations, or make sure you have the correct name for an existing one.

-Manage Jenkins -> Configure System -> Python installations
+Manage Jenkins -> Global Tool Configuration -> Python -> Python installations

-    Name = System-CPython-3.5
+    Name = PYTHON_3.5

     Home or executable = /usr/bin/python3.5